VirgilSecurity/virgil-sdk-x/docs/swift/get-started/encrypted-storage.md

 ### Generate Keys and Create Virgil Card
 Use the Virgil SDK on the client side to generate a new Key Pair, and then create a user's Virgil Card using the recently generated Virgil Key.
 All keys are generated and stored on the client side.

 In this example, we will pass on the user's username and a password, which will lock in their private encryption key.
-Each Virgil Card is signed by a user's Virgil Key, which guarantees the Virgil Card's content integrity over its life cycle.
+Each Virgil Card is signed by a user's Virgil Key, which guarantees the Virgil Card content integrity over its life cycle.

 ```swift
 // generate a new Virgil Key